Yuheng2000/RoboBrain/README.md

 ## 🗞️ News

+- **`2025-03-27`**: 🤗 We have released [Planning Checkpoint](https://huggingface.co/BAAI/RoboBrain/) in Huggingface.
 - **`2025-03-26`**: 🔥 We have released the [RoboBrain](https://superrobobrain.github.io/) repository.
 - **`2025-02-27`**: 🌍 Our [RoboBrain](https://superrobobrain.github.io/) was accepted to CVPR2025.

+## 📆 Todo
+- [x] Release scripts for model training and inference.
+- [x] Release Planning checkpoint.
+- [ ] Release Affordance and Trajectory checkpoints.
+- [ ] Release ShareRobot dataset.
+- [ ] Release evaluation scripts for Benchmarks.
+- [ ] Training more powerful Robobrain (v2).

-## 🤖 Models
+## 🤗 Models

-- **[`Base Planning Model`](https://superrobobrain.github.io/)**: The model was trained on general datasets in Stages 1–2 and on the Robotic Planning dataset in Stage 3, which is designed for Planning prediction.
+- **[`Base Planning Model`](https://huggingface.co/BAAI/RoboBrain/)**: The model was trained on general datasets in Stages 1–2 and on the Robotic Planning dataset in Stage 3, which is designed for Planning prediction.
-- **[`A-LoRA for Affordance`](https://superrobobrain.github.io/)**: Based on the Base Planning Model, Stage 4 involves LoRA-based training with our Affordance dataset to predict affordance.
+- **[`A-LoRA for Affordance`](https://github.com/FlagOpen/RoboBrain/)**: Based on the Base Planning Model, Stage 4 involves LoRA-based training with our Affordance dataset to predict affordance.
-- **[`T-LoRA for Trajectory`](https://superrobobrain.github.io/)**: Based on the Base Planning Model, Stage 4 involves LoRA-based training with our Trajectory dataset to predict trajectory.
+- **[`T-LoRA for Trajectory`](https://github.com/FlagOpen/RoboBrain/)**: Based on the Base Planning Model, Stage 4 involves LoRA-based training with our Trajectory dataset to predict trajectory.

 <div align="center">
 <img src="./assets/training.png" />